Basware/typescript-ng1-style/README.md

 Notable items:

  - controllerAs and bindToController
  - If need to use DI in link() function, see [further topics](https://github.com/vivainio/typescript-ng1-style/blob/master/further_topics.md).
- - Relevant file names: FancyButton.ts, FancyButton.html (separate FancyButtonController.ts if you want)
+ - Relevant file names: FancyButtonDirective.ts, FancyButton.html
+ - DDO is in the same file as controller (as controller is tightly coupled to it)
  - link is a lambda function, not a method.
 With ES6 method syntax, 'this' ends up pointing to global window object.

 ## Angular Modules